You invested in a website. It looks professional. It explains what you do. But when you search for your business on Google, it’s nowhere to be found.

 The Timeline Reality

-Month 1-2: Fix technical issues, set up proper tracking, research keywords
+Month 1-2: Fix technical issues, set up tracking, research keywords

-Month 3-4: Create and optimize content, start building citations and links
+Month 3-4: Create and optimize content, build citations and links

-Month 5-6: Begin seeing movement in rankings for less competitive terms
+Month 5-6: See movement in rankings for less competitive terms

-Month 6-12: Gradual improvement for more competitive terms if fundamentals are solid
+Month 6-12: Gradual improvement for competitive terms if fundamentals are solid

-Anyone promising first-page rankings in 30 days is either lying or using tactics that will eventually hurt you.
+Anyone promising first-page rankings in 30 days is lying or using black-hat tactics that destroy your site later.
+For a realistic breakdown, read our post on how long SEO takes to produce measurable results.

 When to Get Help

-DIY SEO is possible for simple sites in non-competitive industries.
-Consider professional help if:
+DIY SEO works for simple sites in quiet industries.
+Everything else needs professional help.

-The investment in professional SEO often pays for itself through increased leads and customers.
+Professional SEO pays for itself through increased leads and customers.
+It’s not an expense, it’s an investment.

 Start With These Three Things